whitemike889/developer-rhino3d-com/_guide_topics/rhino3dm/what-is-rhino3dm.md

 ## What is Rhino3dm?

-rhino3dm is a set of standalone libraries based on the [OpenNURBS](https://developer.rhino3d.com/guides/opennurbs/what-is-opennurbs/) geometry library with a ["RhinoCommon"](https://developer.rhino3d.com/guides/rhinocommon/what-is-rhinocommon/) style.
-This provides the ability to access and manipulate geometry through .NET , Python or JavaScript applications independent of Rhino.
+rhino3dm is a set of standalone libraries which provide the ability to access and manipulate geometry through .NET , Python or JavaScript applications independent of Rhino.

 Functionality includes